sandialabs/seacas/README.md

 everything for the build.
    * make -j4; make install
    * If everything works, your applications should be in ${ACCESS}/bin

+## EXODUS
+If you only want the exodus library, then follow most of the above instructions with the following exceptions:
+  * You only need the netcdf and optionally hdf5 libraries
+  * Use the cmake-exodus file instead of cmake-config.
+  * This will build, by default, a shared exodus library and also install the exodus.py python interface.

 ## Contact information